Lenovo thinkpad l480 core i5 8th gen 8gb256gb ssd

 The keyboard on the ThinkPad L480 is reliable; keys have a 1.5-millimeter travel distance and require 70 grams of force to actuate, so key presses are satisfying and prompt.
 I was able to complete the 10fastfingers.com typing test at a speed of 94 words per minute with a 99.9. curacy rate thanks to the well-engineered travel and actuation.
 That's much faster than the 85-wpm accuracy rate I typically achieve.

-Most of the time, the 3.9 x 2.7-inch touchpad is good, although it struggles to respond to two-finger inputs.
+The 3.9 x 2.7-inch touchpad is usually good, although it struggles to respond to two-finger inputs.
 The touchpad would occasionally become stuck and fail to capture the text I was trying to select for copying and pasting, requiring me to use a single finger to get it to cooperate.
 Single-digit inputs were also somewhat erratic because they could occasionally not be recognized if they were made right after a two-finger motion.

-The red, nubby pointing stick on the laptop responds to pressure proportionally, so you'll need to exert a lot of force to get the cursor moving quickly.
+The laptop's red, nubby pointing stick responds to pressure proportionally, so you must exert much force to get the cursor moving quickly.
 This can be a bit of a hassle, so I often chose the touchpad despite its limitations with two-finger commands.

 Audio

-The bottom-mounted speakers on the ThinkPad L480 are simply not loud enough.
-The audio couldn't even fill the small conference room at full volume.
-The chimes in Sarah Schachner's "Winds of Cyrene" sounded like they were being played through several wind socks when the volume was turned up to its maximum because of the way the sound was distorted.
-Similar problems also affected "Dystopia" by Hi-Finesse, which experienced milder but still audible distortion during some of the more intense electronic segments.
+The bottom-mounted speakers on the ThinkPad L480 are not loud enough.
+The audio couldn't even fill the small conference room at total volume.
+The chimes in Sarah Schachner's "Winds of Cyrene" sounded like they were being played through several wind socks when the book was turned up to its maximum because of how the sound distorted.
+Similar problems also affected "Dystopia" by Hi-Finesse, which experienced milder but still audible distortion during some more intense electronic segments.

 Performance

 The ThinkPad L480's integrated GPU played Dirt 3 at 50 frames per second, which is acceptable but falls short of the competition.
 With a better 69 frames per second on its own Intel 620 GPU, the Dell Latitude 5490 won.
-We consider anything over 30 fps to be playable, and the average is 71 fps.
-The ThinkPad L480 scored 68,857 on the 3DMark Ice Storm Unlimited synthetic graphics test, which is significantly less than the 86,493 average.
-Latitude 5490 performed significantly better, earning 89,735.
+We consider anything over 30 fps to be playable, averaging 71 fps.
+The ThinkPad L480 scored 68,857 on the 3DMark Ice Storm Unlimited synthetic graphics test, significantly less than the 86,493 average.
+Latitude 5490 performed substantially better, earning 89,735.

 Battery Life